-This broth is such a comforter, a real soul warmer and a true hugger.
+This broth is such a comforter, a real soul warmer and a true soul hugger.

-This is yet another one of these must share beautiful soups because I just want to get you as addicted to it as I am. 😉😜👍🏼
+This beef broth is yet another one of these must share beautiful soups because I just want to get you as addicted to it as I am.

-Just get that fresh home made bread out and some fresh green/red chillies and juuuust enjoy it!
-Delicious !!😋😋
+Just get that fresh homemade bread out and some fresh green/red chillies and just enjoy it!
+Delicious !!

 Whenever I want to spend less time in the kitchen cooking I make a soup like this as this really takes very little of your time to get it done.
 A bit of chopping, a bit of dancing and a bit of singing, DONE!

-Children always get very happy to say the least every time I reveal a menu where this broth appears- one of mummy’s sour soups.
-Yummyyy!
+Children always get very happy, to say the least, every time I reveal a menu where this beef broth appears- one of mummy’s sour soups.
+Yummy!

 Let’s get cooking, shall we?

 - 700 g beef meat (on the bone)

 - 1-2 medium onions (organic)